 ARE YOU AWARE OF THE RISKS ?

 HSE inspectors are visiting manufacturing businesses to ensure workers’ health is being protected from the risks of respirable crystalline silica (RCS).
-Inspectors are checking that employers and their workers know the risks and have control measures in place to prevent exposure to RCS which can cause irreversible lung disease in breathed in over time.
+Inspectors are checking that employers and their workers know the risks and have control measures in place to prevent exposure to RCS which can cause irreversible lung disease if breathed in over time.

 Employers should talk to their workers about the risks, and how to avoid them.
 Make sure they understand how a job should be done safely without creating risks to their health.